axieinfinity/ronin-documentation/docs/apps/ronin-bridge/overview.md

 ## RNS support

-When transferring assets to Ronin addresses, your can use both standard `0x...` Ronin addresses or an RNS (Ronin Name Service) domain names, such as `axieinfinity.ron`.
-Note that the RNS name must be an exact match for the underlying address to be detected.
+When sending your assets to a Ronin address, your can use both the standard `0x...` spelling or enter an RNS (Ronin Name Service) domain names, such as `axieinfinity.ron`. **Note:** Make sure to enter the entire RNS name, including the `.ron` part.

 ## User guides